salsalabs/classic_pdfs/README.md

 This installation works best in a shell environment.
 Typically, that's `bash`.
 The rough equivalent in Windows is a terminal window.

-Commands in this step will be `bash` commands.
+Commands in this section will be `bash` commands.
 Sorry, but you're on your own if you're using Windows.

 ### TL;DR

  ```
 cd SOMEWHERE
 git clone https://github.com/salsalabs/classic_pdfs.git
+cd classic_pdfs
 python3 -m venv .
 source ./bin/activate
-cd classic_pdfs
 python3 -m pip install --upgrade pip
 python3 -m pip install -r requirements.txt
 python3 pages.py --help